amplitude/amplitude-docs/content/collections/audiences/predictions-build.md

 * **Sample size:** If you have an idea of how many users you want to target in a growth campaign, then select that percentage on the right side of the chart.
 For example, if you want to target 2000 users and you have 20,000 users in the starting cohort, then simply select the top 10%.
 * **Minimum detectable lift.** If you plan to target the selected users in a growth campaign, make sure the sample size is large enough to detect incremental lift.
 For example, if the top 20% of a prediction is 20,000 users, but the predicted conversion rate is 1%, you won’t be able to detect lift at statistically significant levels.
 Instead, you must increase the sample size to top 45% of users at 45,000 users.

+{{partial:admonition type='note'}}
-**NOTE:** When a user’s probabilities change, Amplitude Audiences will automatically adjust their cohort membership if they fall into or out of the selected percentile range.
+When a user’s probabilities change, Amplitude Audiences will automatically adjust their cohort membership if they fall into or out of the selected percentile range.
+{{/partial:admonition}}

 ## Analyze your predictive cohort